iSimar/what-i-actually-need/README.md

 ![logo](https://i.imgur.com/Zc5otUj.png)
-Searches through your code to find all the require() to tell you what you actually need for the node project.
+Scans your code to find all the require() to tell you what you actually need for the node project.
+Uses a single file as the starting point then does depth first search.

 ## Usage